heatem/CodeJournal/log.md

+1/20/2020

+1/19/2020
+- Rest day

 1/18/2020
-- 100 Days of SwiftUI: Day
+- 100 Days of SwiftUI: Day 19 - SwiftUI preview never worked for this project.
+Deleted, restarted, and finished.
-- Treehouse:

 1/17/2020
-- 100 Days of SwiftUI: Day
+- 100 Days of SwiftUI: Day 19 continued briefly
-- Treehouse:

 1/16/2020
-- 100 Days of SwiftUI: Day
+- 100 Days of SwiftUI: Day 19 - project started
-- Treehouse:

 1/15/2020
 - 100 Days of SwiftUI: Day 17 & 18